Last Updated on April 14, 2021 by Helga Dosa

 It’s in these layers of the pine cone where, the tender nuts are housed – nestled in between its flaps and encased within a shell.
 The pine nut’s outer shell is dusted with a thin black magical powder and a delicate golden skin.
 They are highly prized for making a mix of olive oil and Parmigiano cheese.
-They are abundant in many Italian dessert recipes, and especially used on biscotti-cookies.
+They are abundant in many Italian dessert recipes, and especially used on biscotti cookies.

 For those who are not afraid to take a walk in the woods and get their hands dirty; beware that this is what the cultivation of pine nuts requires!
 If you can stand the wait and work, and possess a bit of fingertip strength you’ll do fine.
-You may have to break the hard leaves in order to pry the nuts out, if they do not fall out simply by banging the cone on the counter.
+You may have to break the hard leaves in order to pry the nuts out if they do not fall out simply by banging the cone on the counter.
 It may be hard to see if you’ve extracted every one of them, so just give it a shake and you’ll hear the ones remaining.
 That’s all there is to it!
-Then go ahead and weigh them, and jar them with a tight lid, storing it in a cool dry place until you’re ready to create a pesto, or a pinoli salsa.
+Then go ahead and weigh them, and jar them with a tight lid, storing them in a cool dry place until you’re ready to create a pesto or a pinoli salsa.

 A friend of mine built a quaint rustic villa from scratch – from a once-broken down old shack; and it had a functional grotto underneath.
-At one time the owner highly prized it for storing; dried meats, cheeses and wine.
+At one time the owner highly prized it for storing; dried meats, cheeses, and wine.
 His land is abundant with fruit trees, a huge fig tree, several peach trees, pear trees, and permissions in two sizes.
 Around the side descending the rock-shaped stairway is another fig tree, a pussy-willow framing the upstairs window, and a small lake with goldfish.
 Once passing over the Japanese bridge a gazebo faces you, and on the other side of it are apple trees, prune trees, and a huge cherry tree.

-Mostly importantly, his land is plentiful with pines – just right for collecting pine cones in anticipation of tiny delectable nuts.
-In about seven pine cones, (five which were medium in size with one large, and one smaller one) I achieved a fairly expectable goal of 300gr of nuts, or around 36 euro’s worth, which is around 11.1oz.
+Most importantly, his land is plentiful with pines – just right for collecting pine cones in anticipation of tiny delectable nuts.
+In about seven pine cones, (five of which were medium in size with one large, and one smaller one) I achieved a fairly expectable goal of 300gr of nuts, or around 36 euro’s worth, which is around 11.1oz.